orientechnologies/orientdb-docs/Troubleshooting.md

 When OrientDB starts to serialize records goes recursively from the root A. When A is encountered again to avoid loops it saves the record as empty just to get the RecordID to store into the record C. When the serialization stack ends the record A (that was the first of the stack) is updated because has been created as first but empty.

-### Why it's so slow with index and massive insertion?
+### Why is it so slow with index and massive insertions?

 Try to enable automatic flush of index nodes.
 Via API:
 ```java